 - If you are trading on the CME Group or EUREX exchanges, then your broker must not authorize your CQG account for market data for these exchanges since that is not supported by Sierra Chart.
 This market data can only come from the Denali Exchange Data Feed.

 In the case of EUREX data, refer to EUREX Historical and Real-time Data.

 - Make sure your broker has configured your CQG account with the necessary Product Enablements.
 This is essential to be able to connect.

 - Update Sierra Chart to the current version following the Fast Update instructions.

 - Go to Sierra Chart.
 Select Global Settings >> Data/Trade Service Settings on the menu.

-- Click on the Service list box at the top of the window.
-Select the CQG FIX Trading [trading] service name from the list.
+- In the Current Selected Service list box, select the CQG Web API [trading] service name from the list.

 - Press OK to close the Data/Trade Service Settings window.

 - To connect to the data and trading servers, select File >> Connect to Data Feed on the menu.

 - If the Window >> Message Log window opens and displays messages indicating there was an error connecting to the CQG Trading service, then select File >> Disconnect to prevent further connection attempts.
 Carefully review the setup steps above again.